uwu-octane/alg_lab/README.md

 * Basic knowledge on algorithms. _Algorithms and Datastructures 1_ is mandatory. _Algorithms and Datastructures 2_ and _Network Algorithms_ are recommendable.
 If you already attended _Algorithm Engineering (Keldenich/Krupke)_ you may be overqualifyed for the first part and can directly start with a project.
 * A unix system (can be a virtual machine) and basic knowledge on how to use it.
 It is possible to run most things also on Windows, but we cannot provide support.
 * Basic skills with Git.
 This is actually something you can quickly learn, but you have to do it on your own.

+## Lectures to go next

+This lab is just a quick peek into solving NP-hard problems in practice, there is more!

+* _Algorithm Engineering (Master, infrequently)_ will teach you a superset of this lab, with more details.
+* _Mathematische Methode der Algorithmik (Master)_ will teach you the theoretical background of Linear Programming and Mixed Integer Programming.
+* _Approximation Algorithms (Master)_ will teach you theoretical aspects of how to approximate NP-hard problems with guarantees.
+While this takes a theoretical point of view, the theoretical understanding can improve your practical skills on understanding and solving such problems.